mic-max/micmax.pw/_drafts/opinion/quarters.md

 I don't live in the most glamorous apartment.
 A joy that comes with that are the coin-operated washing machine and dryer.
 After getting tired of bringing a $10 bill (it's all about the Hamilton's baby!) to QFC in exchange for a roll of quarters every 3 weeks or so I finally made a trip to my bank.
 Long story short, I returned with 400 quarters.

-I mentioned this at a Hallowe'en party because I am an excellent conversationalist and my friend @Troy said that if I find a quarter older than `1965` that it is worth around `$5` instead of `$0.25`.
+I mentioned this at a Hallowe'en party because I am an excellent conversationalist and my friend @troyvancamp said that if I find a quarter older than `1965` that it is worth around `$5` instead of `$0.25`.
 That's like 20 times what I paid for it, the song Money by Pink Floyd immediately started to play in my head and in that moment I felt like Mr. Krabs, dollar signs in my eyes.
 I was about to become a very rich man :money_with_wings:

 I get home that night at around 2:30 AM but the adrenaline scourging through my veins, or does adrenaline scourge through some other organ... anyways I started to strip down those quarters from their pathetic paper armor and sort them by year, praying to see the Godly 1964 embossment.